-A variety of cardiac monitoring procedures are used by the Hospital's cardiologists to determine the cause of unexplained chest pain, shortness of breath, dizziness, fainting, or rapid, irregular heartbeats.
-These tests evaluate the heart's electrical activity, will indicate the thickness of the walls of the heart chambers, help determine how well medications are working, and provide other important data on the functioning of the cardiovascular system.
-Cardiac monitoring systems include:
+When a patient experiences unexplained chest pain with symptoms such as shortness of breath; dizziness; fainting; or rapid, irregular heartbeats, the cardiologists at White Plains Hospital use a variety of noninvasive cardiac monitoring procedures to determine the cause of the problem.
+These tests provide a wealth of information to evaluate the heart's electrical activity, measure the thickness of the walls of the heart chambers, help determine how well medications are working and provide other important data on the functioning of the cardiovascular system.
+They include:

 - Signal average EKG